pnp/prompt-master/Documentation/Deployment-guide.md

 2. Click on the **Solutions** tab.
 3. Click on **Import**.
 4. Upload the **PromptMaster_1_0_0_0.zip** solution file and click **Next** (version number may differ).
-5. Click **Sign in** next to the SharePoint and Office 365 Groups Connection Of and wait for the green tick.
+5. Click **Sign in** next to the SharePoint and Office 365 Groups Connection and wait for the green tick.
 6. Click **Create** next to the custom connector connection (Prompt Master Azure OAI Connection).
 Enter any name you wish for the 'Connection name' and enter the API key for your OpenAI deployment that you created earlier and click **Create**.
 7. Click **Next**.
 8. On the **Environment Variables** pane, select the SharePoint site you created (you may need to paste the URL into the dropdown if it cannot be found), the relevant lists and enter the URL to your Prompt Master site.
 (Ignore any warnings about access).